 Benefits of hemp seeds start with a good dose of GLA, or Gamma-Linolenic acid.
 This is a necessary building block for some prostaglandins, which are chemicals similar to hormones in the body that help with a variety of body functions.
 For example, GLA may help promote hormone health, and can help women who suffer from PMS symptoms.
 (1) But that’s not all that GLA can do!

-Additionally, GLA as well as foods rich in GLA, such as hemp seeds, have been helpful to people with:
+Additionally, GLA, as well as foods rich in GLA, have been helpful for people with:

 - Breast pain